-Oftentimes fresh dandelion greens can be gathered from the fields, as a wild herb.
-However, it is better selected from known source like farmers markets.
-Actually, in many parts of the Mediterranean, it is grown as annual crop or sometimes as garden herb.
+In many parts of the Mediterranean, it is grown as an annual crop or sometimes as a garden herb.
+Often fresh dandelion greens can be gathered from the fields, as a wild herb.
+However, it better selected from the known sources like farmers markets.

 In the markets look for fresh, succulent, soft young leaf tops.
-Fresh leaves are superior in flavor and rich in many vital vitamins and anti-oxidants like ß-carotene, vitamin C and folates.
-Once at home, store the greens in plastic bags and store in vegetable compartment as in spinach, kale etc.
+Fresh leaves are superior in flavor and rich in many vital vitamins and anti-oxidants like ß-carotene, vitamin-C, and folates.
+Once at home, store the greens in plastic bags and store in the vegetable compartment as in spinach, kale, etc.

 Fresh greens and flower tops have been in use in cooking since ancient times.
-Generally, pre-washed greens blanched in boiling water for a minute or so and cooled immediately by plunging into ice-cold water.
+Pre-washed greens blanched in boiling water for a minute or so and cooled immediately by plunging into the ice-cold water.
 Blanching reduces bitterness.

 Here are some serving tips:

-Fresh greens may also used in soups, stews, juices, and as cooked leafy-vegetable.
+Fresh greens may also be used in soups, stews, juices, and as cooked leafy vegetable.

 Dandelion flowers can be used in the preparation of wines, schnapps, pancakes; and favored in Arab baking.

-Gently roasted and ground root can be used to make wonderfully flavorful dandelion coffee.
+Gently roasted and ground root can be used to make wonderfully delicious dandelion coffee.

-Dandelion root is also used in Japanese cooking.
+Dandelion root is also employed in Japanese cooking.